 Grade 5 Worksheets

-In these learning activities and worksheets for Grade 5, students will have the opportunity to explore the methods through which we purchase items, including cheques, debit and credit cards.
+In these learning activities, students will have the opportunity to explore the methods through which we purchase items, including cheques, debit and credit cards.
 Students will also be able to learn about the advantages and disadvantages of paying using each method.

 FREE SESSION INFO